DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - Argynvost's Beacon.md

 If none of the players appear to be wearing garments or gear bearing the insignia of the Order of the Silver Dragon, the phantom warriors immediately attack.

-No *wall of stone* appears when combat begins.
-Instead, on initiative count 20 of the first round of combat, if the players freed any of the trapped spirits of Strahd’s soldiers in [[#N3c.
+On initiative count 20 of the first round of combat, if the players freed any of the trapped spirits of Strahd’s soldiers in [[#M3c.
 Chapel of Morning]], up to two of those spirits manifest as **specters** bearing spears and horned helmets to defend the players in gratitude.
 Instead of their ***life drain***, each specter gains the following attack:

 * ***Spectral Spear.*** *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 5 (1d6 + 2) force damage.